 Receiving an Inheritance and Medicaid Preservation

-First of all, the time to speak with an experienced medicaid lawyer is now (or rather, well before the inheritance is actually received).
-This allows your medicaid-planning lawyer to provide you a well thought out plan that can be put in place before the inheritance is received to ensure that all players understand what they need to do and provide for a smooth transition and no loss of benefits.
+First, the time to speak with an experienced Medicaid lawyer is now (or rather, well before the inheritance is actually received).
+This allows your Medicaid planning attorney to provide you with a well-thought-out plan that can be put in place before the inheritance is received to ensure that all players understand what they need to do and provide for a smooth transition and no loss of benefits.

 What Happens When a Medicaid Recipient Receives an Inheritance?

-Within 10 days of receiving an inheritance, each Medicaid recipient is obligated to report the change in circumstance to the Social Security Administration and Department of Children and Families along with an explanation of what happened to the inherited funds or assets.
+Within 10 days of receiving an inheritance, each Medicaid recipient must report the change in circumstance to the Social Security Administration and Department of Children and Families and explain what happened to the inherited funds or assets.

-If the Medicaid beneficiary is receiving a small inheritance, then the beneficiary free to spend down his/her inheritance, in the same calendar month in which they inherit excess resources, and inform Medicaid how the money was spent.
+If the Medicaid beneficiary is receiving a small inheritance, then the beneficiary is free to spend down his/her inheritance in the same calendar month in which they inherit excess resources and inform Medicaid how the money was spent.

-The Medicaid recipient must still report the change in circumstances, but will simply explain how the money was spent to bring their total assets below $2,000.00.
+The Medicaid recipient must still report the change in circumstances but will simply explain how the money was spent to bring their total assets below $2,000.

-As explained above, a Medicaid recipient need only spend down their recent inheritance in order to re-qualify for Medicaid.
+As explained above, Medicaid recipients need only spend down their recent inheritance to re-qualify for Medicaid.
 For small inheritances, that might be easy to do.
-For larger inheritances, spending all of it on “stuff” would likely be too wasteful.
-Luckily, we have some Medicaid planning techniques available:
+Spending all of it on “stuff” would likely be too wasteful for larger inheritances.

 Medicaid Spend Down in Florida

-Purchase Exempt Assets: Certain items are specifically designated as Medicaid exempt.
-This means that they cannot be counted against a Medicaid recipient (or applicant) when determining eligibility.
-Examples of these are: a vehicle of any value, homestead (up to $585,000 as of 2019), and income-producing property among others.
+Purchase exempt assets: Certain items are specifically designated as Medicaid-exempt.
+This means they cannot be counted against a Medicaid recipient (or applicant) when determining eligibility.
+Examples are a vehicle of any value, a homestead (up to $585,000 as of 2019), and income-producing property.

-At some point, buying more “stuff” wont make sense or will just be wasteful.
-Now its time to consider other ways to convert assets into non-countable resources.
+At some point, buying more “stuff” won't make sense or will just be wasteful.
+Now it's time to consider other ways to convert assets into non-countable resources.
 The two most commonly used techniques used by elder law attorneys are a personal services contract and a special needs trust.

-A trustee—either a family member (in a d4A special needs trust)or professional trustee (in a d4C special needs trust) manages the money and can only distribute money to pay for services and products not currently provided by Medicaid.
-This is often some of the same items described in the spend down section above, such as entertainment, travel, home improvements, paying off debt, and other approved expenses.
-Another article I have written describes what a special needs trust can pay for.
+A trustee—either a family member (in a d4A special needs trust)or a professional trustee (in a d4C special needs trust)—manages the money and can only distribute money to pay for services and products not currently provided by Medicaid.
+These are often some of the items described in the spend-down section above, such as entertainment, travel, home improvements, paying off debt, and other approved expenses.
+(Learn more about what a special needs trust can pay for).